scratchfoundation/scratch-vm/CONTRIBUTING.md

 It's been said that the Scratch Team spends about one hour of design discussion for every pixel in Scratch, but some think that estimate is a little low.
-While we welcome suggestions for new features in our [suggestions forum](https://scratch.mit.edu/discuss/1/) (especially ones that come with mockups), we are unlikely to accept PRs with new features that we haven't deeply thought through.
+While we welcome suggestions for new features in our [suggestions forum](https://scratch.mit.edu/discuss/1/) (especially ones that come with mockups), we are unlikely to accept PRs with new features that haven't been thought through and discussed as a group.
 Why?
 Because we have a strong belief in the value of keeping things simple for new users.
 To learn more about our design philosophy, see [this forum post](http://scratch.mit.edu/discuss/post/1576/), or [this paper](http://web.media.mit.edu/~jmaloney/papers/ScratchLangAndEnvironment.pdf).